jm-avila/Algorithms-and-Data-Structures/readme.md

 All type of data can be sorted this way, but it will first need be converted to numbers.

-## **3. Dijkstra's Algorithm**
+## **3. Dynamic Programming**

-### **What is the Dijkstra's Algorithm?**
+### **What is Dynamic Programming?**

-It's one of the most famous and widely used algorithms.
-It finds the shortest path between two vertices on a graph.

-### **Common Dijkstra's Algorithm Usage**

-- GPS: Finding the fastest route.
-- Network Routing: Finds the open shortest path for data.
-- Biology: Used to model the spread of viruses among humans.
-- Airline Tickets: Finding the cheapest route to your destination.
+A method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.

+It only works on problems with:

+- Overlapping subproblems
+- Optimal substructure

+**Overlapping subproblems**
+A problem is said to have overlapping subproblems if it can be broken down into subproblems which are reused several times.

+**Optimal substructure**
+A problem is said to have optimal substructure if an optimal solution can be constructed from optimal solutions of its subproblems.

 # **Data Structures**